-The Spanish Prime Minister, Adolfo Suarez, faced noisy anti-government demonstrations on Monday (18 October) as he left a memorial service in Madrid.
+Background: The Spanish Prime Minister, Adolfo Suarez, faced noisy anti-government demonstrations on Monday (18 October) as he left a memorial service in Madrid.
 The service was for a prominent politician killed by Basque nationalists earlier this month.

 SYNOPSIS: Members of the Spanish Government attended the service, together with Senor Suzrez, at the Church of San Jeronimo.
 Mass was said for Juan Maria de Araluce, a member of the Council of the Realm, Spain's highest advisory body.
 He was killed, together with his chauffeur and three police bodyguards, in an ambush by the Basque separatist group, ETA, in San Sebastian on the fourth of October.
 Senor Araluce's death has sparked angry reactions among right-wing groups who have accused the Government of encouraging guerrilla violence by relaxing the dictatorial system of the late General Franco.

 Government ministers were met with shouts of "Franco yes, government no." One elderly woman was escorted away from the steps of the church after trying to reach the ministers.

 About 100 people sang the Falangist hymn, "Face to the Sun" and made the fascist salute after the service.
 There were similar demonstrations earlier this month after another mass for Senor Araluce.
 But Prime Minister Suarez has said the Government of King Juan Carlos is determined to change Spain's basic laws as soon as possible and introduce democracy.